+Monitored Anesthesia Care (MAC) tailors the anesthesia experience to each individual patient, and prevents an individual from receiving too much or too little anesthesia.
+With the use of intravenous (IV) medications female plastic surgeon Dr. Lavinia K. Chong and her anesthesiologists are able to create a pleasant, comfortable sleep state, without provoking nausea.
 This relatively novel anesthesia technique is not easy, and certainly requires more work than the traditional “one size fits all” approach with general anesthesia.
-But the results are worth it – patients usually wake up from surgery with minimal grogginess, no nausea, and minimal discomfort.
-The safety of this technique is also stellar – to date, there have been no major complications associated with our anesthesia technique in Dr. Chong’s patients.
+But the results are worth it – our patients usually wake up from surgery with minimal grogginess, no nausea, and minimal discomfort.

 1. Will I wake up?
 Will I be sick when I wake up?